 We are a full-service animal hospital providing comprehensive pet healthcare services in Shoreline, WA.
 Our veterinarians offer a wide variety of medical, surgical and dental services.
 Our veterinary hospital has advanced equipment and technologies, including comprehensive in-house testing for accurate diagnosis, digital x-ray, surgical suite, dental suite, and a pharmacy.
-We also offer complementary medicine, including chiropractic and acupuncture.
 We are committed to providing quality care at every stage of your pet's life.
 From routine preventive care to early detection and treatment of a wide range of conditions and diseases, we have the expertise to provide the highest standard of care for your pet.
 We also serve Bitterlake, Greenlake, Greenwood, Northgate, Broadview, Mountlake Terrace, Edmonds, Lynwood, Seattle, Bellevue and beyond!

 Dr. Chris Hoffman, DVM

 What I love about the veterinary profession is simple: being able to help animals feel better and stay healthy.
 I love coming to work each day at Cascade Pet Hospital because I get to do what I love and work with wonderful people who share my passion.
 In fact, it is because of the great staff here at CPH that I chose to practice here with them.
 My passions in veterinary medicine include surgery, ophthalmology, and preventative medicine, as well as seeing the occasional exotic pet.